Military Student Center

 Please note: The National Defense Authorization Act of 2016 ended Chapter 1607 (REAP) on November 25, 2015.
 As of November 25, 2019, the VA is no longer paying any benefits under this program.
 Where applicable, students collecting REAP were reviewed for eligibility under other education benefits programs offered by the VA and transitioned over.

 If you have specific concerns related to your benefits, please contact the GI Bill education center at 1-888-442-4551.

 Educational Programs for Dependents

 Virginia also provides benefits for certain dependents at public colleges within the state.
 You may collect both benefits simultaneously if eligible for both.
-The Virginia Military Spouses and Dependents Education Program (VMSDEP) provides a full waiver of tuition at public colleges and universities in Virginia.
-It also provides a stipend that may be used to purchase books, supplies, etc. The tuition waiver is always provided, but the stipend can vary based on available funding.
-Please visit http://www.schev.edu/students/factsheetVMSDEP.asp for more information on this program.
+As of July 1, 2019, there are now 2 tiers to the Virginia Military Spouses and Dependents Education Program (VMSDEP).
+Tier 1 provides a full waiver of tuition at public colleges and universities in Virginia.
+Tier 2 provides the tuition waiver as well as an additional stipend (VWCC makes this available to you for use in the bookstore during the financial aid charging period) of up to $950 per semester, contingent on available funding.
+Please visit https://www.dvs.virginia.gov/education-employment/virginia-military-survivors-and-dependents-education-program-2-2-2 for more information and to apply.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at www.benefits.va.gov/gibill.